 It is estimated that:

-- 18% of American adults will suffer from an anxiety disorder such as PTSD, OCD and specific phobias each year
+- 18% of American adults are affected by an anxiety disorder such as PTSD, OCD and specific phobias each year

-- 7% of Americans adults will suffer from depression each year
+- 7% of Americans adults will experience severe depression each year

 - 4% of American adults and 9% of American children will be affected by attention-deficit hyperactivity disorder (ADHD) each year

-- 3% of American adults will suffer from bipolar disorder each year
+- 3% of American adults live with bipolar disorder each year

-- 1% of American adults will suffer from schizophrenia each year
+- 1% of American adults live with schizophrenia each year

-- 1 in every 88 8-year-old children are diagnosed with an autism spectrum disorder
+- 1-in-68 (8 year-old) children are diagnosed with an autism spectrum disorder